DadaIsCrazy/languages-perfs/Readme.md

 ## Run configuration

+### Computer

-The benchmarks were ran on a Intel Xeon E5-2699 v4 @ 2.20GHz.
+The benchmarks were ran on a Intel Xeon E5-2699 v4 @ 2.20GHz (for
+those who are not really knowledgeable about Intel's CPU: that's a high-end Intel server CPU).

+### Languages

 The following compiler/languages versions were used: